Achieving a balanced vegetarian or vegan diet

 Vitamin C

-Vitamin C is not only good for boosting your immune system and helping you to recover from sickness faster.
-It also increases how much iron your body absorbs, so foods that are rich in Vitamin C are great to eat alongside foods that are rich in Iron.
+Vitamin C is good for boosting your immune system and helping you to recover from sickness faster.
+It also increases how much iron your body absorbs.
+Foods that are rich in Vitamin C are great to eat alongside foods that are rich in iron.

 Vitamin C can be found in: